lillianparis/Mongoose-notes/README.md

 - The example starts by creating and saving a `shepherdObject` thats breated from the Name model.
 - Inside the save function of the `ShepherdObject`, if an error occurs, the application will output an ecxeption.
 - When the save is successful, inside the `save` function, the new objects will be saved.

+### Validating Data Before Saving

+- It is a good idea to validate before saving a model to MongoDB.
+`validate:...`

+### Searching for and updating data